Skip to main content

 The iRobot Roomba i3 cleaning along base trim.

-Press and hold the Clean button on the Roomba for about 20 seconds.
-After you release the button, the light ring around the bin lid will begin to glow white, indicating the reset was successful.
+Alternatively, you can also reboot from the robot itself.
+To do this, press and hold the Clean button on the Roomba for about 20 seconds.
+The exact amount of time can vary by model.
+After you release the button, the light ring around the bin lid will begin to glow white, and you’ll hear a tune indicating the reset was successful.
 The actual reboot process is only complete once the light ring stops glowing, which may take up to a full minute and a half.

-Press and hold both the Spot Clean and Dock buttons for 10 seconds.
+Press and hold both the Home and Spot buttons for 10 seconds.
 Once you release both buttons, you’ll hear a chime, indicating the reset is complete.

 Factory resetting your Roomba